Portchester to Paulsgrove Coastal Flood and Erosion Risk Management Scheme Update

 The project is being run by the Eastern Solent Coastal Partnership on behalf of Fareham Borough Council and Portsmouth City Council.

-The design of new defences will aim to reduce the risk of flooding and erosion from the sea.
+The design of the new defences will aim to reduce the risk of coastal flooding and erosion.

 The scheme is currently in the outline design phase.
-A business case for funding to undertake the detailed design and construction of the scheme is currently being finalised ready for submission to the Environment Agency in August 2017.
-The delivery of the scheme is dependent on funding being secured from both the Environment Agency and further contributions to the works.
+A business case for funding to undertake the detailed design and construction of the scheme was submitted to the Environment Agency in August 2017.

 We are on Facebook, Twitter and YouTube!
 Follow or like us for up to date facts, videos and pictures

 Please click on the links below to find us...